garrandall/popular-music-data/tracks/something-in-my-heart-michel-le.md

 We've come too far to let it all end
 I've told you over and over again
 How I feel inside but if you go
-Ohbaby there's something you should know
+Oh baby there's something you should know
 Something you should know